Types of Endoscopy Procedures

 EUS is a valuable tool that expands the power of gastrointestinal endoscopy by permitting endoscopists to perform gastrointestinal and non-small-cell lung cancer staging.
 It is a safe and accurate method of diagnosing and staging a variety of benign and malignant (cancerous) lesions.
 It is also a way to obtain tissue from organs and structures surrounding the gastrointestinal tract.

-The Interventional Bronchoscopy Service at the Mount Sinai Medical Center provides the state-of-the-art diagnostic and therapeutic procedures necessary to care for patients with advanced pulmonary diseases.
+The Interventional Bronchoscopy Service at the Mount Sinai Health System provides the state-of-the-art diagnostic and therapeutic procedures necessary to care for patients with advanced pulmonary diseases.
 Our recently renovated bronchoscopy room provides both inpatients and outpatients with routine and advanced bronchoscopic procedures in a comfortable and safe environment.
 We have a comprehensive variety of the latest high-definition video bronchoscopes and video monitors.

 Flexible bronchoscopy is a minimally invasive procedure that does not involve surgical incision, thereby minimizing discomfort.
 We employ flexible bronchoscopes to diagnose and treat patients with airway and lung disease and patients with enlarged lymph nodes inside the chest.
 Our unit performs nearly 500 flexible procedures each year.
 Our extensive experience in bronchoalveolar lavage, transbronchial biopsy, and transbronchial needle aspiration (aka Wang needle) provides for a high percentage of diagnostic success with a very low rate of potential complications.